membraneframework/membrane_tutorials/basic_pipeline/3_Source.md

 ```

 As said before, `handle_init/1` expects a structure with the previously defined parameters to be passed as an argument.
-All we need to do there is to initialize the state - our state will be in a form of a map, and for now on we will put there a `location` (a path to the input file) and the `content`.where we will be holding packets read from the file, which hasn't been sent any further.
+All we need to do there is to initialize the state - our state will be in a form of a map, and for now on we will put there a `location` (a path to the input file) and the `content`, where we will be holding packets read from the file, which haven't been sent yet.
 For now, the content is set to nil as we haven't read anything from the input file yet.
 You might also wonder what is the purpose of the `@impl true` specifier, put just above the function signature - this is simply a way to tell the compiler that the function defined below is about to be a callback.
 If we have misspelled the function name (or provided a wrong arguments list), we will be informed in the compilation time.
 # Playback states
 Before going further you should stop for the moment and read about the [playback states](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:playback_change_t/0) in which the Pipeline (and therefore - its elements) can be.
 Generally speaking, there are three playback states: **stopped**, **prepared**, and **playing**.
 The transition between the states can happen automatically or as a result of a user's explicit action.